jhipster/jhipster-registry/README.md

 ## Deploy to Heroku

-Click this button to deploy your own instance of the registry:
+Click this button to deploy your  instance of the registry:

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)